Merry-Go-Round (1923 film): Production

 Merry-Go-Round went into production on 25 August 1922.
 On 6 October 1922, after six weeks, Universal removed director Von Stroheim from the project and immediately replaced him with director Rupert Julian.
 Shooting was completed on 8 January 1923.

 The production, from the beginning, was fraught with internecine struggles pitting Universal executives against Von Stroheim and his technical assistants over content, scheduling and budgetary control of the film.
 Universal unit production manager for the film, James Winnard Hum, serving as proxy for head of production Thalberg, was daily on the set and in direct communication with Von Stroheim and his advisors.
 Mutual recriminations and accusations of bad faith abounded on both sides.
 Von Stroheim cultivated a “them vs. us” atmosphere among his staff and workers, most of whom were loyalists enlisted from his recently completed Foolish Wives.
 Production manager Hum felt that von Stroheim was “stalling” on portions of the filming in order to assert his control over the shooting schedule.

-Von Stroheim felt confident that an appeal to Universal president Carl Laemmle would resolve the matter in his favor, curbing Thalberg’s authority, an expectation of which he was quickly disabused.
-After a number of delays in filming, including the derailment of a prop streetcar, the overloading of the studio electrical system due to excessive night shooting, an inebriated lead man (Norman Kerry), the general disaffection of the extras, and delays caused by a search for an appropriate orangutan, the upper echelon at Universal mobilized against von Strohiem.
+Von Stroheim felt confident that an appeal to Universal president Carl Laemmle would resolve the matter in his favor, curbing Thalberg's authority, an expectation of which he was quickly disabused.
+After a number of delays in filming, including the derailment of a prop streetcar, the overloading of the studio electrical system due to excessive night shooting, an inebriated lead man (Norman Kerry), the general disaffection of the extras, and delays caused by a search for an appropriate orangutan, the upper echelon at Universal mobilized against von Stroheim.
 Thalberg was authorized to terminate von Stroheim as director.
-Biographer Richard Koszarski offers an excerpt from Thalberg’s notification to von Stohiem:
+Biographer Richard Koszarski offers an excerpt from Thalberg's notification to von Stroheim:

-Upon von Stroheim’s departure, Universal instantly replaced him with Rupert Julian.
-The production proceeded with most of von Strohiem’s crew and cast intact but some expressions of discontent at von Strohiem’s departure.
+Upon von Stroheim's departure, Universal instantly replaced him with Rupert Julian.
+The production proceeded with most of von Stroheim's crew and cast intact but some expressions of discontent at von Stroheim's departure.

 The question as to the relative contributions to Merry-Go-Round from von Stroheim and Julian remain in dispute.
-Based on testimony by Hum, Louis Germonprez (von Strohiem’s business manager) and von Stroheim agreed that about a third of the scenes had been completed by von Stroheim.
+Based on testimony by Hum, Louis Germonprez (von Stroheim's business manager) and von Stroheim agreed that about a third of the scenes had been completed by von Stroheim.
 Thalberg and Julian reported that about 25 percent had been completed (271 scenes).
-Though Julian’s contribution appears to have closely followed the original script, few of the von Stroheim-directed scenes were incorporated into the picture.
+Though Julian's contribution appears to have closely followed the original script, few of the von Stroheim-directed scenes were incorporated into the picture.